amine-sabbahi/amine-sabbahi/README.md

 <br/>
 <br/>
 <br/>
- ✌️ Passionate AI and Data Science student<br/>
+ ✌️ Enthusiastic AI and Data Science student<br/>
- ❤️ Exploring the possibilities of AI and Data Science for real-world impact<br/>
+ ❤️ Driven by the potential of AI and Data Science to solve real-world challenges<br/>
- 📧 Reach me anytime: sabbahi2000@gmail.com<br/>
+ 📧 Feel free to contact me anytime at: sabbahi2000@gmail.com<br/>
- 💬 Ask me about anything and know more about me in <a href="https://amine-sabbahi.github.io/portfolio" target="_blank">here</a>
+ 💬 Curious about my work?
+Learn more about me on my <a href="https://amine-sabbahi.github.io/portfolio" target="_blank">portfolio</a>
 </p>

 <br/>